 Traore was pushed forward for Wolves after the substitution of Cutrone, when Doherty took over the right wing-back position.
-After 80 minutes Wolves broke out of their own half with a determined run by Jiminez, who fed the ball to Traore to his right.
+After 80 minutes Wolves broke out of their own half with a determined run by Jimenez, who fed the ball to Traore to his right.
 Traore beat Ederson with a low right footed shot in front of the ecstatic Wolves fans.

 Aguero pulled a shot wide in added time before Traore repeated his goal.
-Rodri lost the ball in the Wolves half; Jiminez passed the ball earlier to Traore this time, but it was a similar finish and a great day for Wolves and their fans.
+Rodri lost the ball in the Wolves half; Jimenez passed the ball earlier to Traore this time, but it was a similar finish and a great day for Wolves and their fans.

 City had no doubt missed the injured De Bruyne, but they were severely under par in this game.
 They've shown fallibility twice now in recent weeks.